greybrunix/numericalAnalysis/notes.md

 Lorem Ipsum

-# Absolute Condition of a function in a point
+# Absolute Condition of a Function in a Point

 Formula of Taylor is the formula for f(x + delta x)